JasselD/JasselNotes/Array vs Linked List.md

-- In an array the memory is stored in consecutive memory location
+- In an array the memory is stored in consecutive memory location (Example, first node is 1000 then next node would be 1004)
-- In a linked list
+- In a linked list the memory is **not** stored in consecutive memory location (Exampple )